eddy-geek/TIL/202502-image-workflows-exif-tags-and-peakfinder-pano.md

 * beware the file size.
 See below for compression.
 * It removes some metadata. especially, it sets gps coordinates to 0.
 This can be copied back with exiftoiol as above.
-* It adds some specific XMP metadata like *Use Panorama Viewer = True*.
+* It adds some specific [XMP GPano](https://developers.google.com/streetview/spherical-metadata) panorama metadata like *Use Panorama Viewer = True*.
 This makes PeakFinder or Google Magic Editor refuse to use the picture ; and it makes it weird to zoom in Google Photo.
 To remove the whole metadata group:

 ```sh
 exiftool -XMP-GPano:all= foo.jpg